Help with staying warm

 Winter Fuel Payment

 All residents that receive a state pension should automatically receive a Winter Fuel Payment between £250 and £600 to help with heating costs.

 This includes a Pensioner Cost of Living Payment.
 If you are eligible, you wil get a letter in October or November saying how much you will get.
 If you do not get a letter but you think you’re eligible, you can check if you need to make a claim or call 0800 731 0160.

 If the average temperature in their area drops below freezing seven days in a row, residents that receive certain benefits could get a £25 payment to cover extra heating costs.

 You do not need to apply – if you are eligible you will be paid automatically.
 For more information, please see the Cold Weather Payment webpage.

 Thames Water have different schemes to help those struggling to pay their water bills.
 Find out if you are eligible for:

 Grants from your energy supplier

-Many major energy suppliers offer non-repayable grants to help reduce energy debt in households experiencing financial hardship.
-The schemes vary between companies, so you will need to get in contact with your energy supplier to check what they offer and who can apply.
+Many major energy suppliers offer non-repayable grants to help reduce energy debt in households in financial hardship.
+The schemes vary between companies.
+Please contact your energy supplier to check what they offer and who can apply.